 When you encounter a Dell ePSA error code, Dell’s PSA (pre-startup assessment) tool help Dell PC owners figure out which hardware components are causing a PC to fail.
 Depending on where the point of failure is, the tool will spit out a specific error code related to the failure.
 These failures can be related to corrupted memory, CPU failure, or an inability of your hard drive to pass a self-test.

 This third example is what the Dell error code 2000-0142, sometimes also seen as “error code 2000:0142,” means.
 Occasionally, a Dell error 0142 can simply be fixed by adjusting the SATA cables connecting the hard drive to the motherboard.
-This fix is the first thing you should try if you encounter a Dell ePSA error code.
+Make sure this fix is the first thing you try if you encounter an ePSA code, such as error code 2000-0142.

 Unfortunately, the most likely cause of the Dell ePSA error code 2000-0142 is a hard disk failure.
 If you hear your hard drive making strange noises (clicking, beeping, grinding) or failing to spin up, you’ll know for sure that your hard drive is dead.
 However, your hard disk drive may also die on your without making any obvious or strange noises.

 It’s a big hassle getting a new hard drive on your system, reinstalling your operating system, and getting everything set back up the way you like it, but it isn’t hard.
 What is hard is dealing with any irreplaceable files, like family photos or business documents, you need to have retrieved from your broken hard drive.